thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

-## Current Features for exchanges

-+ This package is used to connect and query data from supported exchanges.

-+ Please checkout individual exchange README for more information on implementation

 ## How to add a new exchange

 This document is from a perspective of adding a new exchange called FTX to the codebase: